gada1982/CarND-Advanced-Lane-Lines/README.md

 The video called `project_video.mp4` is the video the pipeline has to work properly to pass the project review.

+The code for this functionality can be found in **CODE CELL 15** of the Jupyter notebook P4.jpynb.

 [Project Video](https://youtu.be/dzjb8t82Jf8)

 The videos `challenge_video.mp4` and `harder_challenge.mp4` are extra (and optional) challenges but these don't have to be used to pass the project review.